Submanifolds with nonparallel first normal bundle revisited: The result

 \section{The result}

-In this section, we first give a precise statement of our main result.
-Then, we give an application and discuss some particular cases of it.
-Let $f\colon\,M^n\to\R^N$ denote a locally substantial isometric immersion of a connected Riemannian manifold, i.e., there is no open subset $U\subset M^n$ such that $f(U)$ is contained in a proper affine subspace of $\R^N$.
+In this section, we first give a precise statement of our main result and then discuss some particular cases.
+Let $f\colon M^n\to\R^N$ denote a locally substantial isometric immersion of a connected Riemannian manifold, i.e., there is no open subset $U\subset M^n$ such that $f(U)$ is contained in a proper affine subspace of $\R^N$.
 Assume that $f$ is 1-regular, i.e., the first normal spaces $N_1^f(x)$ have constant dimension $p$.
-Thus, these subspaces form a vector subbundle $N_1=N_1^f$ of the normal bundle $N_fM$ which we assume to be proper, i.e., $p<N-n$.
+Thus, these subspaces form a vector subbundle $N_1^f$ of the normal bundle $N_fM$ which we assume to be proper, i.e., $p<N-n$.

-Assume $p<n$ and let $\phi\colon N_1^\perp\oplus TM\to N_1$ be the tensor defined by
+Assume $p<n$ and let $\phi\colon (N_1^f)^\perp\oplus TM\to N_1^f$ be the tensor defined by